Pteris cretica

 Pteris cretica, the Cretan brake, ribbon fern, or Cretan brake fern, is a species of evergreen fern in the family Pteridaceae, native to Europe, Asia and Africa.

 Description

 The fern grows to 75 cm tall by 60 cm broad.
 It has arching pinnate fronds each bearing up to five pinnae.

+Taxonomy

+According to Plants of the World Online there are 2 subspecies: Pteris cretica subsp. cretica and Pteris cretica subsp. laeta (Wall. ex Ettingsh.)

+Distribution

+Pteris cretica subsp. cretica is native in an area from the Mediterranean to tropical Asia, in Africa, in Madagascar and on the Atlantic islands.
+There are findings in Gran Canaria, Spain, France, Corsica, Sardinia, Sicily, Italy (Lake Como and Lake Garda), Switzerland (Ticino on the shores of Lake Lugano and Lake Maggiore), Crimea, Greece (contrary to its name, Pteris cretica does not occur on Crete), Transcaucasia, Turkey, Lebanon-Syria.